infoweb-internet-solutions/yii2-cms/README.md

 Usage
 -----

-Once the extension is installed, simply modify your application configuration as follows:
+Once the extension is installed, simply modify your common application configuration as follows:

 ```php
 return [